gdederichs/HummelGUI/README.md

 ![settings_mode](demo/settings_mode.png)

-In this mode, one first selects the base stimulation type from the corresponding dropdown menu (A).
+In this mode, the experimenter first selects the base stimulation type from the corresponding dropdown menu (A).
 Currently available stimulations include iTBS, cTBS, TBS control and TI.
 As a note, how to add new stimulation types is explained further down.

 Once the stimulation type is selected, the default parameters defined in [util.py](HummelGUI/util.py) can be modified directly through the GUI (B).
 The parameters that may be modified include duration parameters such as total duration of the stimulation, ramp-up and ramp-down time, frequency parameters such as carrier, pulse and burst frequencies, and current parameters such as the sum and ratio of currents.
 Default parameters can be reset thanks to the corresponding button.